aleksha/data-analysis-tutorial/session-1/README.md

 After performing a fit one have to validate its result.
 As uncertainties obtained from the fitting routines are statistical, one need a number of data samples that differ within statistical unsertainties.
-An easeast way to get them, is to generate a random samples according to parameters of the obtained fit results.
+An easiest way to get them, is to generate a random samples according to parameters of the obtained fit results.

 ```python